thiyangt/statisticalConsultancyUSJ/content/about/_index.md

 title: About
 ---

+### This website showcases our Statistical Consultancy Service work from January 2020 to December 2023.

+### For the latest updates, please visit: https://science.sjp.ac.lk/sta/scs-usj/

 The Department of Statistics offers a free consulting service to students, academics, researchers, businesses and industry.
 Under the supervision of lecturers, final year B.Sc.
 Hons (Statistics) degree students provide assistance.
 You are encouraged to get-in-touch with SCS-USJ early in your research.
 Early engagement with a statistician can help you make the best decisions about design and methodology.
 It would be wise to talk to a consultant before you collect any data.